abishekmanoj/UTXCoin/README.md

 ## Notes
--Wallet private keys are generated in memory on server start -Wallets do not persist between restarts
++ Wallet private keys are generated in memory on server start
++ Wallets do not persist between restarts
--There is no authentication layer
++ There is no authentication layer
--Anyone who runs the server gets their own temporary wallet
++ Anyone who runs the server gets their own temporary wallet

 ## Author
 Abishek Manoj